apepper/trestus/README.rst

 **Nota bene**: be careful about how this webhook handler is exposed, for example I have allowed only GET/POST in this situation as these are the actions Trello expect to be available (for verification, and hook postbacks respectively), but the URL also has a randomly generated portion.

-Bugs, issues, improvements, features requests and support
+Bugs, issues, improvements, feature requests and support
 ---------------------------------------------------------

 If you have discovered an issue with trestus, or have an idea for improving it, please feel free to `hit up GitHub issues <https://github.com/canonical-ols/trestus/issues>`_ and I'll work with you to improve things. ♥ ☺